AlejandroBermudezVargas/CenfotecSystem---Local/README.md

 - Esteban Montes González

-# Lenguages used in the project:
+# Lenguages used in the project
  - Visual basic with MetroFramework

 # Libraries